 Call for Artifact Submissions

 The artifact evaluation track aims to review, promote, share, and catalog the research artifacts of accepted software engineering papers.
-Authors of papers accepted to the Research, SEIP, NIER, SEIS and Demonstrations tracks can submit an artifact for the Artifacts Available and Artifacts Reusable badges.
+Authors of papers accepted to the Research, SEIP, NIER, SEIS, Doctoral Symposium, and Demonstrations tracks can submit an artifact for the Artifacts Available and Artifacts Reusable badges.
 Authors of any prior SE work (published at ICSE or elsewhere) are also invited to submit their work for the Results Validated (replicated or reproduced) badges.
-Definitions for all badges can be found on ACM Artifact Review and Badging Version 1.1.

 Our primary goal will be to help authors make their artifacts available and reusable.
 To this end, we both strongly encourage authors to provide a clean image (Docker or similar) as part of their artifacts for any software components (see the preparation instructions), and will prioritize awarding the corresponding two badges, described below.
 To ensure that all submitted artifacts can be brought up to the standard of reusable, which requires high-quality documentation and structure, we will enable PC/Author discussions for the entire review period.

-image Available: Author-created artifacts relevant to this paper have been placed on a publicly accessible archival repository.
+Available: Author-created artifacts relevant to their paper have been placed on a publicly accessible archival repository.
 A DOI or link to this repository along with a unique identifier for the object is provided.

 Important Dates